Street Rod 2

-Street Rod 2 is a sequel to Street Rod developed by P.Z.Karen Co.
-Development Group and Logical Design Works, based on an original concept by Magic Partners and published by California Dreams for Amiga and MS-DOS.
-Street Rod 2 exclusively featured American Muscle Cars, specifically those from GM, Ford, and Chrysler.
-In December 2012, MK Consultancy, from the Netherlands, acquired the copyright ownership of the Street Rod games and re-released Street Rod 2, as well as the original game and an updated version, as freeware in 2014.
+Street Rod 2 is a video game developed by P.Z.
+Karen Co.
+Development Group and Logical Design Works as a sequel to Street Rod, based on an original concept by Magic Partners and published by California Dreams for Amiga and MS-DOS.
+Street Rod 2 exclusively features American muscle cars, specifically those from GM, Ford, and Chrysler.
+In December 2012, MK Consultancy, a Dutch company, acquired the copyright ownership of the Street Rod games and re-released Street Rod 2, as well as the original game and an updated version, as freeware in 2014.